Installing true-type (ttf) Fonts in Ubuntu

-Installing true-type fonts in Ubuntu is an easy task.
-With literally thousands of free fonts available on the Internet, (from sites such as 1001 Free Fonts or DaFont), who could resist to add that extra spice to their documents or websites.
+With literally thousands of free fonts available on the Internet, from sites such as 1001 Free Fonts or DaFont, who could resist to add that extra spice to their documents or websites.
+A carefully chosen font can make all the difference between your site and a competitor one.
+And besides, we are staring several hours a day on our monitors.
+Shouldn’t we treat us with a nice looking font?

 First, find and download your desired fonts into ~/Downloads/fonts.
 You may have to create that directory first.
 Then extract them and copy to the system fonts directory as follows: